analysiser/AzurenderPlus/README.md

 Change Logs:
 11/5/2014
 Removed path tracing code and photon mapping code from original Azurender code base for simplicity.
-This is the baseline.
+This is the baseline.\n 11/6/2014
-11/6/2014
 Update baseline for the final project.
-Added azRayPacket class for further working.
+Added azRayPacket class for further working.\n